-Configure a DPA Administrative alert
+Create a DPA Administrative alert

 Administrative alerts are used to monitor the health of the database system.
 For example, you can configure an alert that is triggered when a database instance is not accessible or when any database parameter changes.

-To create a new alert, select Administrative as the Alert Category, select the Alert Type, and then click Create Alert.
+Select Administrative as the Alert Category, select the Alert Type, and then click Create Alert.

 To find out more about each alert type, see DPA alert categories and types.
 Or select a type to display a description on the right.